watsonwork/watsonwork-echo/README.md

 (https://workspace.ibm.com/developer/docs) to authenticate and get an OAuth token.
-It implements a Webhook endpoint according to the [Watson Work Webhook API](https://workspace.ibm.com/developer/docs) to listen to conversations and receive messages.
-Finally, it uses the [Watson Work Spaces API] (https://workspace.ibm.com/developer/docs) to send back greeting messages.
+It implements a Webhook endpoint according to the [Watson Work Webhook API](https://workspace.ibm.com/developer/docs) to listen to conversations in a space and receive messages.
+Finally, it uses the [Watson Work Spaces API] (https://workspace.ibm.com/developer/docs) to send back echo messages to the space.

 ## How can I contribute?